 In September 2022, a fall cover crop mix was sown by hand at 80 lbs. / ac. using a hand spreader and garden rakes.
 The mix chosen was the “Fall/Winter Cover Crop Mix” from Pawnee Butte Seed Inc. which included: Winter Peas, Winter Rye/Triticale, Turnips, Hairy Vetch, Radish, and Dwarf Essex Rape.
 In early spring 2023 the cover crop was terminated, and pollinator species was hand-sewn in the strips at the same recommended rate as previously.
 Furthermore, to ensure that pollinator species would be established in 2023, seed trays were planted in early June containing the pollinator seed mix for transplanting in mid-July.

-The AWQP team took pre, mid, and postseason soil samples in multiple, representative locations from 0-8” depths both in the corn field and the filter strip for composite analysis.
-These samples were processed for routine soil fertility (for pH, EC1:1, N, P, K, S, Ca, Mg, Na, Zn, Fe, Mn, Cu, B, and CEC).

 Data Analysis

 Data collected during 2021, 2022, and 2023 was used to determine the ability of the filter strip to remove pollutants by creating an efficiency percentage that compares inflow and outflow concentrations of water analytes over years: